CARTAvis/manual_source/source/catalogue_visualization.rst

 Catalogue filtering and rendering as image overlay
 --------------------------------------------------
 Depending on the rendering type defined (via a dropdown menu) in the top bar, the "Represent As" column allows users to set which columns are used for visualization.
 If the rendering type is "Image overlay", the content of the dropdown menu of the "Represent As" column is determined by the "System" dropdown.
 Users need to tell CARTA which coordinate system the source catalogue file refers to.
 Source catalogue defined in image coordinate (0-based or 1-based) is also supported.
 Two numeric columns are required to render the source catalogue as an "Image overlay".
-To render the source catalogue as a catalogue overlay in the image viewer, users need to identify which columns represents the source coodinates.
+To render the source catalogue as a catalogue overlay in the image viewer, users need to identify which columns represent the source coordinates.
 If the rendering type is "Histogram", one numeric column is required.
 If the rendering type is "2D scatter", two numeric columns are needed.

 The source catalogue table accepts sub-filters such as partial string match or value range.
 For numeric columns, supported operators are: